JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: I'm progressing through Head First JS Programming, about 46% complete, and the concepts are beginning to get a little more involved.
 I'm interested to see how this plays out.
 I'm hoping for a tangible project before the end.

+### Day 12: April 27

+**Today's Progress**: I read more Head First JS Programming and reviewed everything I've covered so far in the book's exercises.
+Then I worked on Python code challenges on Pythonista Cafe and HackerRank.

+- I scored 20 points in the Print Function challenge on HackerRank https://www.hackerrank.com//challenges/python-print/submissions/code/210779333

+**Thoughts**: I completed the introductory Python code challenges on HackerRank.
+The challenges really make you think.
+Love it!